 BTW: I am really loving the De Atramentis Archive ink that I got last week from Larry Post… it is flowing SO much better than noodlers.

-BTW2: I am really really loving using a A4 watercolour moleskine now whenever I go out for a sketching day.
+BTW2: I am really really loving using an A4 watercolour Moleskine now whenever I go out for a sketching day.
 It is a big change to have 2 sketchbooks going… but I just love the space and the sense of freedom I have working in this size sketchbook